-To the astonishment of her team, Kathryn takes the first few weeks to simply observe the dynamics of her team.
+To the astonishment of her team, Kathryn takes the first few weeks to observe the dynamics of her team simply.
 She hardly speaks during meetings.
 Even stranger, she allows Jeff, the former leader, to keep leading meetings.

 Kathryn takes charge - the offsite

 In a surprise move, Kathryn tells the team that they are going to start a series of two-day executive retreats.
-The team was surprised to learn that they shouldn’t prepare anything for the retreat; Kathryn had her own agenda.

-Before the offsite, Kathryn and Martin butt heads.
-Martin, determined to make a sale, schedules a meeting with a client on the date of the offsite.
-Kathryn, takes charge and tells Martin he will have to reschedule.
+Martin, determined to make a sale, schedules a meeting with a client during the offsite retreat.
+Kathryn tells Martin he will have to reschedule.
 This upsets Jeff and the Chairman.
 The Chairman calls Kathryn to reconsider her decision.
-Kathryn stands up to the Chairman.
-She explains that a single sale won’t affect the Company’s overall future.
-However, a broken team will further the company’s demise.
+However, Kathryn stands up to the Chairman and explains that a single sale won’t affect the Company’s future.
+She tells the Chairman that a broken team will further the company’s demise.

-Kathryn believes certain members of her team will end up leaving after the retreat.
+Kathryn believes certain team members will quit the company after the retreat.